Elan456/EGene/DOCS.md

 - `can_change_changerate`:
-        Whether the program will halve the change_rate when there is no change in loss after 4 generation.
+        Whether the program will halve the `change_rate` when there is no change in loss after some many generation.

+- `noctcc`:
+        How many generations in a row the same loss must be gotten before the `change_rate` is halved.
+If your species seems to be convergering too early, try raising this number.

 - `use_multiprocessing`: